Mindful/cardbuilder/README.md

 ## FAQ

+### Who owns the data Cardbuilder uses?

+The data used by Cardbuilder is owned by a wide variety of organizations and people, and made available under various licenses.
+All of the data used by Cardbuilder is licensed, at minimum, for educational use.
+If you want to use the data for something commercial, it is up to you to figure out which licenses allow that.

 ### Can you add support for `<language>` or `<data source>`?

 Probably!
 You're welcome to [open an issue](https://github.com/Mindful/cardbuilder/issues/new) requesting support for a new language and/or new source of data, although in both cases it really helps if you can point to the location of a publicly available web API or dictionary file.
 Alternatively, we welcome pull requests implementing new [data sources](https://cardbuilder.readthedocs.io/en/latest/contributing/contrib_data_source.html).